 43. (2002) 12 SC.
 (Pt.1) 26 at 37 -38

 44. Daggash v.
 Bulama (2004) 14 NWLR (Pt.892)

-Akintunde Esan is a litigation lawyer and a chartered mediator, he is the Senior Partner at Ase Olodumare Chambers, a Lagos based dispute resolution law firm.
+Akintunde Esan is a litigation lawyer and a chartered mediator, he is the Managing Partner at Ase Olodumare Chambers, a Lagos based commercial and dispute resolution law firm.